Daniela Santanchè: Studies and personal life

-Christened Daniela Garnero, Santanchè was born in Cuneo, Piedmont.
+Daniela Garnero was born in Cuneo, Piedmont, Italy.
 She moved to Turin to study political science, and at 21 married Paolo Santanchè, a plastic surgeon.
 She was employed by his company in an administrative role.
 After studying political science, in 1983 she founded a company that focused on marketing.
 She later acquired shares of the Billionaire company, along with Flavio Briatore, Lele Mora, Paolo Brosio and Marcello Lippi.

 In 1995, she left her husband, Paolo Santanchè, and began a relationship with Canio Mazzaro, a pharmaceutical entrepreneur from Potenza.
 Her marriage to Paolo Santanchè was declared void by the Roman Rota.
 In politics she has continued to use the Santanchè surname, despite an unsuccessful court case by her ex-husband to try to stop her.
-Her current partner is the journalist Alessandro Sallusti, editor of il Giornale, a daily newspaper owned by Paolo Berlusconi and Vittorio Feltri.
+Her current partner is Dimitri Kunz d'Asburgo Lorena.

 Local politics with National Alliance

 In the 1990s, Santanchè became an assistant of Ignazio La Russa, and in 1995 joined the right-wing National Alliance.
 Santanchè worked as a consultant for the Milan Municipality Board led by Gabriele Albertini, and in June 1999 was elected councillor of the Council of the Province of Milan.

 In 2001, Santanchè unsuccessfully ran for a seat in the Italian Chamber of Deputies, but instead took up a seat vacated by her colleague Viviana Beccalossi.
 From 2003 to June 2004, Santanchè served as assessor of the Municipality of Ragalna, a town in the province of Catania, dealing with sports and events.

 National politics with National Alliance

 Santanchè held the position of chief of the department for equal opportunity for the National Alliance from 2005 to 2007.
 In 2005, Santanchè was harshly criticised when she showed her middle finger, in a gesture of insult, towards a student protest against the Moratti school reform.

-In 2005, Santanchè was nominated to hold the discussion of the annual Financial Law, the first woman in Italian history in such a role.
+Moreover, in 2005, Santanchè was nominated to hold the discussion of the annual Financial Law, the first woman in Italian history in such a role.
 In 2006, she was re-elected to the Italian Chamber of Deputies with National Alliance in the constituency of Milan.